 - Study of the Records Lifecycle (JISC, 2007)

 - Integrity, Clarity and Good Management: RCUK Policy and Code of Conduct on the Governance of Good Research Conduct (RCUK, 2009)

 - Functional Requirements and Testing of Electronic Records Management Systems (The National Archives, 1999)

 - Information on Quality and Standards in Higher Education (HEFCE, 2002)

-5.1 Guidance booklets on the following areas for use by University members are available:
+5.1 Guidance on the following areas for use by University members is available:

 - Introduction to records management